Reads attribute-value data from an input file.

 - Reloads currently selected data file.

-- Information on loaded data set (data set size, number and types of data features).
+- Information on the loaded dataset: dataset size, number and types of data features.

 - Additional information on the features in the dataset.
 Features can be edited by double-clicking on them.
 The user can change the attribute names, select the type of variable per each attribute (Continuous, Nominal, String, Datetime), and choose how to further define the attributes (as Features, Targets or Meta).
 The user can also decide to ignore an attribute.

 - Browse documentation datasets.